 Property Details and History

 The Mt.
 Pleasant Center property owned by the City of Mt.
-Pleasant consists of 21 buildings totaling more than 500,000 square feet of space, connected by a road network, tunnel system and central power plant.
+Pleasant initially consisted of 21 buildings (two buildings have since been demolished) totaling more than 500,000 square feet of space, connected by a road network, tunnel system and central power plant.
 Some of the buildings are in extreme disrepair.
 Several contain asbestos and lead paint; others have been closed or vacant for decades.
 Two parcels of the property are owned by the Saginaw Chippewa Indian Tribe and are comprised of former Mt.
 Pleasant Indian Industrial Boarding School buildings and a Native American cemetery.
-The land owned by the City totals nearly 305 acres and consists of 21 buildings.
-Also located along the West side of the property is the Mt.
+The land owned by the City totals nearly 300 acres.
+Also located along the west side of the property is the Mt.
 Pleasant Public Schools’ Community Education building.

 A 2009 appraisal of the property concluded that existing facilities, at that time, ranged in condition from average to poor, with many requiring immediate demolition.
 The appraisal also noted the overall design, construction and layout of the existing improvements are institutional and not conducive to re-use or redevelop without significant costs.